rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  And to present versions of their racial identity that will be the most legible to admissions
 *  officers.
 *  Other students might find creative ways to be racially ambiguous, right?
-*  Make it a little harder for colleges to read, you know, what someone's racial identity might
+*  Make it a little harder for colleges to read.
-*  be.
+*  What someone's racial identity might be.
 *  I mean, that's my prediction, yeah.
 *  I think we're going to be left with all of the negative externalities of affirmative
 *  action without the benefits of actual structural redress and opportunity that accompanied a
 *  system that was admittedly imperfect but better than the alternative.
 *  We'll be right back.
-*  So, when the Supreme Court decision came out, I was, like a lot of Asian Americans celebrating.
+*  So when the Supreme Court decision came out, I was like a lot of Asian Americans celebrating.
 *  My family was actually very happy too.
 *  Just saying, oh, this is good for us.
 *  Like, this is kind of like a win for the community.
 *  And I kind of felt that initially too.
 *  And was that in part because of your college admissions process?
 *  Yes, yeah.
-*  So, my name is Jia Shin.
+*  So my name is Ji-A Shin.
 *  I'm currently 18 years old.
 *  I recently just graduated from Tanaflay High School.
 *  So that's in Tanaflay, New Jersey.
 *  And I will be attending Boston University to study journalism in the fall.
 *  My parents are immigrants.
 *  They immigrated from South Korea when they were in their late 20s.
-*  It took a long time, a lot of hard work for them to get to where they are today.
+*  It took a long time and a lot of hard work for them to get to where they are today.
-*  Right now, my mom is an accountant and my dad works as a bank examiner.
+*  Currently now, my mom is an accountant and my dad works as a bank examiner.
 *  I grew up in a pretty affluent town with a lot of resources.
 *  My parents had done everything to provide me with the best opportunities possible.
 *  The reason why we live in the area that we do with a good public school education is